European stocks rise as energy shares rally on Shell-BG deal

 said Mike Turner, European equity options broker at XBZ Ltd.

-made since the start of the year, after a number of brokers
+gains made since the start of the year, after a number of

 Europe bourses in 2015: link.reuters.com/pap87v